 I prepared two computers (my Mac notebook and my brother’s Windows laptop) with 3 browsers (Chrome, Firefox, Safari) opened in each.
 I used both computers to log-in before 5 AM Philippine time/10 AM New Zealand time.
 First one that loads the form will be your “primary” station.
 In my case it was my Mac that was able to load the form.
 Firefox is my favourite browser and I was delighted that this got into the form first.

-- Once logged in, select “Silver Fern Job Search” on the lefthand site of the screen
+- Once logged in, scroll down to “Silver Fern Job Search”.

 - Skip not required fields